Secure your spot and register at no cost today! Free registration ends December 31.

 Visa applicants are advised to apply as soon as they decide to travel to the U.S. and at least three to four months in advance.

-This page is intended to provide general information to individuals planning to visit the United States temporarily for the Coverings show in Atlanta, Georgia, April 22-25, 2024.
+This page is intended to provide general information to individuals planning to visit the United States temporarily for the Coverings show in Orlando, Florida, April 29 – May 2, 2025.
 The purpose of the visit determines what type of visa will be needed.
 Visitors planning to visit or attend Coverings will most likely apply for a B-1 visa.
 Sponsored visitors, such as students and researchers, will most likely apply for F-1 or J-1 visas.
 The university’s or sponsor’s international office is your best resource.

 Most travelers to the United States must hold a valid visa and a passport that is valid six months longer than the intended visit.
 Most Common Nonimmigrant Visa Categories: